Presentations and news articles about the Hopewell Valley History Project.

 History Project Presentations

-Sharing Information on the Web: The Hopewell Valley History Project, by Douglas Dixon
+Sharing Information on the Web: The Hopewell Valley History Project

 – See History Project Site Index

-Historic walking tour exploring the expansion of the small town of Hopewell with the arrival of the railroads in the 1870s, leading to the construction of major town institutions (hotels, banks, churches, schools) and the expansion of housing and small businesses.
+Historic walking tour by Doug Dixon of the Hopewell Valley History Project exploring the expansion of the small town of Hopewell with the arrival of the railroads in the 1870s, leading to the construction of major town institutions (hotels, banks, churches, schools) and the expansion of housing and small businesses.

 – See Hopewell Township Recreation – Upcoming Events